jesus-coder-materials/inorganic-materials-analyzer/README.md

 **Installation**

 1. Download the latest release
+2. You must make the binary executable by running chmod +x IMACH.bin before executing it in Linux
-2. Extract and run the .exe or .bin file
+3. Extract and run the .exe or .bin file
-3. Enter your Materials Project API key on first launch
+4. Enter your Materials Project API key on first launch

 **Usage**